asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--Processing the beacon chain is fundamentally similar to processing a PoW chain in many respects.
 Clients download and process blocks, and maintain a view of what is the current "canonical chain", terminating at the current "head".
 However, because of the beacon chain's relationship with the existing PoW chain, and because it is a PoS chain, there are differences.-->

-Les traitements sur la chaîne phare est fondamentalement similaire aux traitements sur une chaîne en PoW par bien des aspects.
+Les traitements sur la chaîne phare sont fondamentalement similaires aux traitements sur une chaîne en PoW par bien des aspects.
 Les clients téléchargent et traitent les blocs, et maintiennent une vue de la «&nbsp;chaîne canonique&nbsp;» courante, se terminant à la «&nbsp;tête&nbsp;» courante.
 Cependant, en raison des relations de la chaîne phare avec la chaîne en PoW existante et de sa nature de chaîne en PoS, il existe des différences.

 <!--For a block on the beacon chain to be processed by a node, three conditions have to be met:-->